For the financial year ending 31 December, 2018

 The information gathered is used to determine the acceptability of suppliers’ local practices for labour and human rights.
 The results of our due diligence activities are used by our procurement professionals to inform our supplier selection and risk management processes.

 Before entering into a business relationship with a supplier, we ensure that appropriate contracts are in place.
-Through our contracts, we endeavor to obtain a written commitment from suppliers to respect and abide by the principles set forth in our Business Partner Code of Conduct (BPCC), including those related to labour and human rights.
+Through our contracts, we endeavor to obtain a written commitment from suppliers to respect and abide by the principles set forth in our BPCC, including those related to labour and human rights.
 We expect all our business partners to firmly adhere to these principles and operate in full compliance with all applicable laws, rules and regulations.

 The facilities selected to receive an audit were located in countries identified as high risk for labour and human rights.
 All were provided with advanced notification of our plan to audit their facility.
-Audits were conducted over a 2 day period and comprised of interviews, a facility tour and a review of relevant documentation.
-In total, 57 supplier facilities were audited in 2015 and 2016.
+Audits were conducted over a 2-day period and comprised of interviews, a facility tour and a review of relevant documentation.
+Since the start of the programme, a total of 185 supplier labour and human rights audits have been performed.

 Monitoring & Reporting